 • No discussion of limits, validity, or alternative explanations

-Pricing varies a lot by region and complexity, but here’s a useful mental model:
+Pricing varies a lot by region and complexity, but here’s a useful mental model as you choose where to get a mental health assessment:

 • Standard psych evaluation (diagnosis + recommendations): mid-range; includes interview, testing battery, scoring, report, and feedback.

-• Training clinics / university clinics: often significantly lower-cost, with longer turnaround.
+• Training clinics/university clinics: often significantly lower cost, with longer turnaround times.

 Common “cost drivers”:

-If you’re paying out of pocket, it’s reasonable to ask for a written fee estimate and what’s included (testing time, scoring, feedback session, report revisions, coordination calls).
+If you’re paying out of pocket, it’s reasonable to request a written fee estimate and a breakdown of included services (testing time, scoring, feedback session, report revisions, coordination calls).

-What it’s like to get a psychological evaluation (start to finish)
+What it’s Like to Get a Psych Evaluation (start to finish)

 Many people approach an evaluation with mixed feelings: curiosity, hope, maybe some nerves.
 What most discover is that the process is not about being judged or “tested,” but about finally being understood.